javvylx/Enigma/README.md

 Per month: 600000

 These are the 3 possible results from VirusTotal <br>
-Hash not found in database - VirusTotal Database does not have a record of this hash.
+Hash not found in database - VirusTotal Database does not have a record of this hash.<br>
-Hash is not malicious - This hash is found in VirusTotal database and is not malicious.
+Hash is not malicious - This hash is found in VirusTotal database and is not malicious. <br>
-Hash is malicious - This hash is found in VirusTotal database and is malicious.
+Hash is malicious - This hash is found in VirusTotal database and is malicious. <br>